markobud/mocbapy/README.md

 It should be a package in pure pyton powered by benpy to solve the MOLP that stem from the metabolic model

+For other problems, it should relay in optlang interfaces